 A. Account Access

-- No person may use, or attempt to use, any computer accounts other than his/her own assigned account.
+- No person may use, or attempt to use, any computer accounts other than their own assigned account.
 The negligence or naivete of another user in revealing an account name and password does not confer authorization to use the account.

 - In general, Information Technology Services discourages, but does not prohibit except where legally required to do so, the running of programs out of other users' accounts.
 Since such programs may operate in unpredictable or destructive ways, and since they may become unavailable without notice or recourse, they represent a significant risk that is borne entirely by the user.
 Information Technology Services does not assume any liability for damages done by programs devised by College users.
 Publicly accessible, user-written "macros," templates, and graphics may also be shared at the user's personal risk.
 In addition, the user of such programs and files is responsible for any consequent damage to the computing systems at the College or the files or accounts of other students or faculty.

-- All students offering programs and applications hosted on a personal or group account must review and follow applicable principles of the IEEE-CS/ACM's "Software Engineering Code of Ethics and Professional Practice" https://www.computer.org/web/education/code-of-ethics.
+- All students offering programs and applications hosted on a personal or group account must review and follow applicable principles of the IEEE-CS/ACM's "Software Engineering Code of Ethics and Professional Practice."
 Students offering applications hosted on a personal or group account using a username and password login system have special responsibilities as "software engineers" and should take note of the following sections of the ACM Code of Ethics: 1.01 - 1.07, 3.03, 3.10, 3.12, 3.13, 3.14, 4.01, 5.12, 7.05.

 - Students developing applications on College systems requiring individual login for membership and offering membership to the broader Grinnell College community have more stringent rules to follow.
 In the case of virtual communities* based at Grinnell College, Grinnell software authors must ensure compliance with College policies regarding accepted student community standards in addition to standards of academic computer use.
-For example, one of the "Core Values of Grinnell College" as stated in the Grinnell College catalog is that the College encourages "personal, egalitarian, and respectful interactions among all members of the community."
+For example, one of the "Core Values of Grinnell College," as stated in the Grinnell College catalog is that the College encourages "personal, egalitarian, and respectful interactions among all members of the community."
 Accordingly, Grinnell software authors must publish clear, complete, and publicly available guidelines detailing acceptable behavior & membership policies for the virtual community.
 Due process must be ensured before any sanctions of members are carried out.
 The software authors must make provision for appropriate Grinnell College staff to have full access to the virtual community.
 Communities or individuals in violation of the Academic Computer Use Policies or standards of student community at Grinnell College are subject to immediate disconnection from the campus network pending completion of review procedures by Information Technology Services or Student Affairs, as appropriate.
 Accordingly, a system of logging of the community entries on a nightly basis must be in place in order to establish an evidential base for proper hearings of complaints brought by students, faculty or staff to appropriate College committees or boards.
 The content of any student or student group virtual community must not be viewable by non-members of that community, either directly or via internet search engines.
-The members of student-created virtual communities must be current students, faculty, staff. or Trustees, and members of these groups cannot be excluded from a virtual community on an a priori basis.
+The members of student-created virtual communities must be current students, faculty, staff, or Trustees and members of these groups cannot be excluded from a virtual community on an a priori basis.

-- Each account owner or manager is responsible for all computing activities involving that account, and will be held liable for any misuse of that account.
+- Each account owner or manager is responsible for all computing activities involving that account and will be held liable for any misuse of that account.

 - Any exception to the access policies stated above must be approved by the Director of Information Technology Services.